Discount Window Lending

 The seasonal credit program assists small depository institutions in managing significant seasonal swings in their loans and deposits.
 Eligible depository institutions may borrow term funds from the discount window during their periods of seasonal need, enabling them to carry fewer liquid assets during the rest of the year and, thus, allow them to make more funds available for local lending.
 The interest rate applied to seasonal credit is a floating rate based on market rates.
 Seasonal credit is available only to depository institutions that can demonstrate a clear pattern of recurring intra-yearly swings in funding needs.

 Visit the Excel viewer for more information.
 Filter and sort features have been added to the column headers in the Excel spreadsheet to assist you with searching and to allow for the creation of custom datasets.
 Click on the arrow button in each column header to view and select the different filter and sort features.

 Compressed (ZIP) files are available through 7-zip.
 Download the free 7-zip compression utility.

-The following information on discount window loans is provided for the third quarter of 2015 (see individual Excel files for earlier definitions):
+The following information on discount window loans is provided for the first quarter of 2016 (see individual Excel files for earlier definitions):